International Chair - Germany

 Before assuming the top role as International Chair, Katie served as International Treasurer for DA during the U.S. presidential campaign of 2012.

 Her roots in Democratic politics go back to high school and college, when she campaigned for state and national Democratic candidates.
 Later she joined Senator Ted Kennedy’s presidential campaign national field staff.
 Her support for the values of the Democratic Party have informed her life and work as a U.S. citizen abroad.

 Votes in: New York

-As the immediate past International Chair 2011-2013, Ken Sherman’s DA experience includes managing regular Executive Committee meetings, leading three DPCA global meetings, overseeing a dozen committees and task forces, heading the DPCA delegation to the 2012 Democratic Party Convention in Charlotte and authorized periodic fundraising and information bulletins.
+As a past International Chair 2011-2013, Ken Sherman’s DA experience includes managing regular Executive Committee meetings, leading three DPCA global meetings, overseeing a dozen committees and task forces, heading the DPCA delegation to the 2012 Democratic Party Convention in Charlotte and authorized periodic fundraising and information bulletins.
 He participated in the regularly scheduled meetings of the Democratic National Committee (DNC) and Association of State Democrats Chairs (ASDC).

 Ken was a past Chair of Democrats Abroad - Canada, and is the current Chair of its Hamilton Chapter.

 He has had 40 years of community organizing and management experience with eight not-for-profit organizations in Western New York (before moving to Canada) on issues related to peace, housing, energy conservation, environment, waterfront planning, historic preservation and GOTV activities.

 In his business life, Ken is the property manager of rental housing in Canada, the US and France.
 He is married to Caroline Bayard, a retired French professor and French citizen.
 They have three children who live and /or work in Australia, Canada, and the United Kingdom.
 Ken has a Bachelor of Arts degree from Valparaiso University, Valparaiso, Indiana and a Divinity degree from Concordia Seminary, Springfield, Illinois.